temporalio/cli/docs/workflow/list.md

 ---

+The `temporal workflow list` command provides a list of [Workflow Executions](/concepts/what-is-a-workflow-execution) that meet the criteria of a given [Query](/concepts/what-is-a-query).
-By default, this command lists up to 10 closed Workflow Executions.
+By default, this command returns a list of up to 10 closed Workflow Executions.

+Use the command options listed below to change the information returned by this command.
+Make sure to write the command as follows:
+`temporal workflow list [command options] [arguments]`

+## OPTIONS

 **--address**
 The host and port (formatted as host:port) for the Temporal Frontend Service.